 George Siopsis is a professor in the Department of Physics and Astronomy at the University of Tennessee.
 He grew up in Greece and attended Sussex University in England where he got his B.Sc. degree majoring in mathematical physics.
 He did his graduate work at Caltech studying theoretical elementary particle physics, receiving his PhD in 1987.
 He then spent a few years as a research associate at Texas A&M University working on string theory before moving to Tennessee in 1991.

 In recent years, his research has focused on quantum gravity and related issues (holography, entanglement, black holes and the information loss paradox), and applications to condensed matter physics.
 He has trained several PhD students who have embarked on promising careers, and introduced undergraduates as well as high school students to research in quantum physics and fundamental interactions.
 Currently, he is working on quantum computing and quantum information processing in collaboration with members of the Quantum Information Science group at Oak Ridge National Laboratory.

-Jason Moody, Administrative Assistant
+Jason Moody, Administrative Specialist

 Outside of work Jason enjoys cooking, reading, playing and watching soccer, as well as going on walks with his wife, Morgan, and two dogs, Shelby and Jenna.